ishgirwan/faqs_pytorch_scholarship/README.md

 # FAQs
-FAQs asked in Slack channel of PyTorch Scholarship Challenge.
+FAQs in Slack channel of Udacity's PyTorch Scholarship Challenge.